C/O Kaadhal: Release

 The film was initially scheduled to release on 20 March 2020, which was later rescheduled to 12 February 2021 due to COVID-19 lockdown in India.

 Reception

+Kirubhakar Purushothaman of Cinema Express rated it 3 out of 5 and stated, "While the original was a raw documentation of life in Kancharapalem, here the place is just a stereotypical town in Tamil Nadu".
 Haricharan Pudipeddi of Hindustan Times stated "Unlike the original, Care of Kaadhal is set in Madurai which is a bigger city than Kancharapalem.
 In C/O Kancharapalem, the city played a character by itself but it isn’t the case with the remake.
-Another aspect where the remake fails to match the original is in the casting.
-The original introduced 86 debutant actors and each character looked so authentic on screen.
-Apart from these few minor grouses, Care of Kaadhal works as effectively as the original and it leaves you smiling in the end."
+Another aspect where the remake fails to match the original is in the casting."